pingcap/docs-dm/en/cluster-operations.md

 > **Note:**
 >
-> Try to avoid restarting DM-worker during the process of migratingF sharding DDL statements.
+> Try to avoid restarting DM-worker during the process of migrating sharding DDL statements.

 To restart the DM-worker component, you can use either of the following two approaches: